VaishaliQA/Password_Generator_Challenge/README.md

 # Password_Generator_Challenge
 <h3>Password Generator</h3>
 <h4> Description </h4>
-For this challenge, I have created application that employee can use it and genrate random password based on criteria.
-HTML is used for structure web page and style them using CSS.
-Javascript is used to generate random password after gathering inputs from users.
-Specific criteria for password including length between 8-128, lowercase, uppercase, numeric, and/or special characters.
-Based on selected criteria password is generated on window.
+In this challenge, I have created application for users to genrate random password based on given criteria.
+HTML is used for structure web page and CSS is used for styling.
+Javascript is used to generate random password after gathering inputs from users through prompt.
+Specific criteria for password includes length between 8-128, lowercase, uppercase, numeric, and/or special characters.
+Based on selected criteria from user, password is generated for application.

-#### How to Get There
+#### Deployment Link
 https://vaishaliqa.github.io/Password_Generator_Challenge/

 #### Usage
-When User open URL in browser, Initial page should be displayed like below way.
-Once, User select generate password button then series of prompt executes one by one.
+When User open URL in browser, Initial page would display like below.
+Once, User click on generate password button then series of prompts executes asking for specific criteria to generate password.
+After taking all the criteria from user, script will generate random password which satisfy all user criteria.
+In case user doesn't provide any character type, script will throuw error.
+Below is the snapshot for each steps:

 > - Initial Page
 <img width="719" alt="initial" src="https://user-images.githubusercontent.com/54869821/180511555-3bd3a39a-82dd-48f0-bebe-f0353df24c63.png">